 - Lavender: This is the most popular and widely used essential oil, for good reason.
 In addition to its antioxidant properties, lavender oil is vital in helping our family regulate our sleep patterns.
 Diffusing this at night and spraying a dilution on our pillows helps us fall asleep and reduces symptoms of insomnia.

 - Tea Tree: Also known as melaleuca, this is a popular and very common oil with antiseptic properties that have been proven to kill many strains of bacteria, viruses, and fungi.
-We use it to treat minor cuts or abrasions, diluted in cleaning solutions and as a lice prevention measure (just a few drops of tea tree in a shampoo bottle keeps those suckers away).
+We use it to treat minor cuts or abrasions, diluted in cleaning solutions and as a lice prevention measure (just a few drops of tea tree oil in a shampoo bottle keeps those suckers away).

 Want more Inspiration?